feathers-plus/docs/source/v1/batch-loader/guide.md

 **getUniqueKeys** eliminates any duplicate elements in the keys.

-<p class="tip">The array of keys may contain duplicates when the batch-loader's memoization cache is disabled.</p>
+> The array of keys may contain duplicates when the batch-loader's memoization cache is disabled.

 **getResultsByKey** reorganizes the records from the service call into the result expected from the batch function.
 The `''` parameter indicates each key expects a single record or `null`.
 Other options are `'!'` when each key requires a record, and `'[]'` when each key requires an array or 0, 1 or more records.